 Parklands SurgeryWymington RoadRushdenNorthants, NN10 9EBTel: 01933 396000

 We respect your right to privacy and keep all your health information confidential and secure.
-The personal health information held about you on our computer system is safeguarded by the Data Protection Act 1998.
+The personal health information held about you on our computer system is safeguarded by the Data Protection Act 1998 and GDPR 2018.